renanss4/Connect4/README.md

 ## Environment Setup

+### With Pygame (Optional)

-1. **Virtual Environment (Optional for Pygame):** If you intend to run the game with Pygame, it is recommended to create a virtual environment.
+1. **Virtual Environment:** If you intend to run the game with Pygame, it is recommended to create a virtual environment.
 To do this, execute:

    ```bash
    python -m venv venv